javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/06-prototype-methods/article.md

 # Methods for prototypes

+In this chapter we cover additional methods to work with the prototype.

 There are also other ways to get/set a prototype, besides those that we already know:

 - [Object.create(proto[, descriptors])](mdn:js/Object/create) -- creates an empty object with given `proto` as `[[Prototype]]` and optional property descriptors.